progenetix/progenetix-web/docs/beaconplus.md

   - in Progenetix, this particular code will be part of the annotation for the _biosample(s)_ associated with the returned individual
 * [/individuals/?filters=PATO:0020001,NCIT:C9291](http://progenetix.org/beacon/individuals/?filters=PATO:0020001,NCIT:C9291)
   - this query returns information about individuals with an anal carcinoma (**NCIT:C9291**) and a known male genotypic sex (**PATO:0020001**)
-  - in Progenetix, the information about its sex is associated with the _Individual_ object (and rtherefore in the _individuals_ collection), whereas the information about the cancer type is a property of the _Biosample_ (and therefore stored in the _biosamples_ collection)
+  - in Progenetix, the information about its sex is associated with the _Individual_ object (and rtherefore in the _individuals_ collection), whereas the information about the cancer type is a property of the _Biosample_ (and therefore stored in the _biosamples_ collection).
+However, cross entity queries are no problem since we support full aggregation across the different models.

 ##### `/individuals/{id}/`